 1. Resident Evil 4

-When it comes to horror games during the 2000s very few come close to the impact and legacy of Resident Evil 4.
+Among all of the horror games during the 2000s, very few come close to the impact and legacy of Resident Evil 4.
 A huge shift in the classic RE formula, the game features a new over-the-shoulder perspective, a different kind of viral threat, and classic characters you know and love from the franchise.

 What makes this game great is the fine balance between action and horror segments, with the game constantly throwing new enemies at you, making for some amazing set-pieces where you escape in the skin of your teeth.
 This new formula not only helped dictate where the next games of the franchise would move towards, but it also influenced how third-person games can be done in the next decade.

 The 2000s was an amazing decade of innovation in gaming, giving us some of the all-time best games year after year.
 These horror games keep the scares up for gamers everywhere, and are great stuff to play during the spooky Halloween season.
 With this decade wrapped up, we will move to the final part of this blog series and enter the 2010s next.

 A former teacher and guitarist, Jude (Twitter, Instagram) is currently a writer that covers video games and is one of the co-hosts of The Geeky Juans.
 Apart from hosting the podcast, you can also catch him streaming at Dude It’s Jude on Facebook.